-Murrumbidgee Regional High School, formally Wade High School, is a school of excellence where we are committed to providing an innovative and dynamic learning culture underpinned by high quality teaching driven by research based pedagogy.
+Murrumbidgee Regional High School is a school of excellence where we are committed to providing an innovative and dynamic learning culture underpinned by high quality teaching driven by research based pedagogy.

-We work in partnership with our community to engage and empower students to be confident and flexible in readiness to face local, national and global challenges in a future focused world.
+We work in partnership with our community to engage and empower students to be confident and flexible in readiness to face local, national and global challenges in a future focussed world.